 The Transit Center building will be completed in 2017, and initially will be used by AC Transit and intercity buses, operating in an outstanding facility with well designed public spaces and a variety of retail uses.
-The underground rail extension for the Caltrain rail line and future high speed rail is environmentally cleared and the timing of construction will depend on funding availability.
+The underground rail extension for the Caltrain rail line and future California High Speed Rail is environmentally cleared and the timing of construction will depend on funding availability.

 What is the schedule for construction of the Transbay Program?

 The Transbay Program will be constructed in two phases.
 The first phase includes construction of the above-ground portion of the new Transit Center, the below-grade rail levels in the Transit Center (the “Train Box”), and the bus ramp connecting the Transit Center to the San Francisco-Oakland Bay Bridge.
 The first phase of the Program is currently under construction and is expected to be complete in the fall of 2017.
 The second phase of the Program includes construction of the Downtown Rail Extension.
 The second phase of the Program will begin construction based on the availability of full funding.

 How many people will use the Transbay Program facilities?